zachfox/zachfox.github.io/_posts/2018-04-10-matlab-fill.md

 Very out and back.

 Suppose we have a data matrix where the rows are different time points and the columns are different observations of the variable at those time points.
+From this data, I can compute the mean and standard deviation at each time point.
+Finally, the `fill` function can be used to plot the time series, where the top vertices are the mean +1 standard deviation and the bottom vertices are the mean -1 standard deviation.

 {% highlight matlab %}